 Are you a current or former employee of a hospital, doctor, physician or another healthcare provider and believe that fraud is being committed?
 Have you been asked to participate in or cover up a fraudulent billing practice, Medicare submission or another illegal practice?
 If so, we can help to answer your questions about your rights.
-If you feel that you or someone you love is a victim, contact a Wisconsin Healthcare Fraud Lawyer at Welcenbach Law Offices today.
+If you feel that you or someone you love is a victim, contact a Milwaukee healthcare fraud lawyer at Welcenbach Law Offices today.

 There is no doubt that proper medical documentation and billing are essential parts of the healthcare system.
 No one wants to work for free.
 However, sometimes an individual or institution will submit billing paperwork that makes claims that are false and fraudulent on their face.
 Wisconsin Healthcare Fraud still constitutes the exception, but it happens too often to ignore it.

 Healthcare fraud is all too frequent everywhere, including Wisconsin, and it is a major reason for skyrocketing healthcare costs.
 Every year, improper claims alone cost the government and its taxpayer’s tens of millions of dollars.
 The overwhelming volume of healthcare claims makes finding fraudulent claims very difficult to identify and catch those who try to steal from taxpayers.

 Unfortunately, when someone submits a fraudulent claim for payment to programs like Medicare, Medicaid, or veterans’ healthcare programs and systems, the effect can be very costly to taxpayers.
 That is why the federal False Claims Act (FCA) was passed by Congress.
 The False Claims Act is an attempt by the federal government to protect taxpayers by making the filing of false claims for reimbursement illegal.